acd37/test-application/README.md

 # test-application
-This is a test aplpication to host in GitHub
+This is a test application to host in GitHub.

+Sammantha told me to do this.